Raising our puppies

 As their eyes open and they become more interactive they are moved to the main living area of our house so that they can experience the stimuli and all of the normal sights and sounds that go in in the average home.
-Visitors young and old, music, TV, other animals, vacuum cleaners etc become part of their everyday experience.
+Visitors young and old, music, TV, other animals (eg. adult dogs, cats etc), vacuum cleaners etc become part of their everyday experience.
 From a very early age our puppies are recognising our voices and moving towards us to actively engage, they are human focused and will snuggle in at every opportunity.

 By 4 weeks of age the puppies are enjoying the ‘great outdoors’ in our secure puppy pens.
-Here on nice days they get to lounge in the sun, roll in the grass, wrestle each other, chase bugs and do all the things that happy puppies do.
+Here on nice days they get to lounge in the sun, roll in the grass, play on the specially designed puppy play equipment, wrestle each other, chase bugs and do all the things that happy puppies do.
 Nothing makes us happier than watching the puppies explore their outdoor environment.
 They are then brought back inside all tuckered out to rest in their warm whelping box before it all starts again the following day.

 From birth we are assessing and evaluating puppies, it’s very important to us that we match puppies to the right families and this can only be achieved by understanding our puppies temperaments.
 Our allocation process is not about first come first serve, we go through every application and take the time to call shortlisted prospective families to understand the kind of puppy they are looking for.
 Allocations will not occur until the puppies have had their health clearance and first vaccinations at 6 weeks of age.
 At this stage we have had the time to get to know and understand what the perfect family for each individual puppy will look like and will then allocate accordingly.